schmid/Unity-DSP-Performance-Test/README.md

 Overview of Results
 ===================
-- C++ (x64), C# (.NET), and C# compiled with Unity's IL2CPP perform comparably, other Unity C# scripting backends and .NET with 'Prefer 32-bit' enabled perform much worse, in certain tests by an order of magnitude.
+- C++ (x64), C# (.NET), and C# compiled with Unity's IL2CPP perform comparably, other Unity C# scripting backends and .NET with 'Prefer 32-bit' enabled perform much worse, in most tests by an order of magnitude.
 - The fastest tested approach to sine computation was a look-up table (LUT).
 Tables with 2K to 16M floats performed equally well.
+This was a surprise to me, since the i7-6800HQ only has 6 MB of cache.
 - C# (.NET) outperforms C# (Unity) by a factor of 1.2-17, depending on the test type, however, [according to official Unity forum posts, .NET is deprecated in favour of Mono and IL2CPP](https://forum.unity.com/threads/deprecation-of-support-for-the-net-scripting-backend-used-by-the-universal-windows-platform.539685/).
 - If 'Prefer 32-bit' is enabled in VS2017, C# performs *very poorly*, up to 16x slower.